 The Department of Anthropology is located in Graveley Hall, one of the oldest buildings on campus, at the southeast corner of the quadrangle on lower campus (click for interactive campus map, mobile device friendly).

-A description of our program can be found here.
-The requirements for the Bachelor of Arts in Anthropology degree are found here.
-Most students register for the major by meeting with a departmental advisor and filling out a program of study form (available in the Anthropology office).
+If you are interested in applying to our undergraduate program please click on the "How to Apply" button above.
+A description of our undergraduate program can be found here.
+The requirements for the Bachelor of Arts in Anthropology degree can be found here.
+Undergraduate students are encouraged to register for the major by clicking on the "Declare Major" button above.
+New majors will then meet with a departmental advisor to plan their program of study.
+Applications to enroll in graduate studies are made through the ISU Graduate School.
 Graduate student requirements can be found here.
-Applications for graduate studies are made through the ISU Graduate School.
-Please contact Dr. Elizabeth Cartwright, Director of the Anthropology Graduate Program if you have questions concerning the graduate program, e-mail: email@example.com.
+After acceptance into the program, graduate students should meet with their thesis advisor and fill out the Program of Study Form.
+If you are interested in becoming a graduate teaching assistant please fill out the Graduate Teaching Assistantship Application.
+Please contact Dr. Elizabeth Cartwright, Director of the Anthropology Graduate Program, if you have questions regarding the graduate program, e-mail: email@example.com.